Genesis 3: A Commentary

 By James M. Rochford

-Notice in this section how Satan argues with Eve.
-He uses half-truths, subtle questioning, and attacks the character of God.
-He only speaks twice, but he doesn’t need to speak that much.
-Once he implants his idea into the couple’s mind, they are taken with it.
-This passage shows the power of truth, and how we need to take our thoughts captive (2 Cor.
+Satan is a masterful debater.
+Watch how he argues with Eve—even with just a few short words.
+He uses half-truths, subtle questioning, and attacks on the character of God.
+Once he implants his idea into the couple’s mind, they are captivated with it and later captive to it.
+This interaction shows the power of truth, and how we need to take our thoughts captive (2 Cor.
 10:5).

 (3:1) “Now the serpent was more crafty than any beast of the field which the Lord God had made.
 And he said to the woman, ‘Indeed, has God said, ‘You shall not eat from any tree of the garden’?’”

-OPTION #2.
+• OPTION #2.
 This language of “the Serpent” is a metaphorical title for Satan himself.
-For one, God had already created “creeping things” that crawled on their bellies, and he called them “good” (Gen. 1:24-25).
-Yet this Serpent is punished by being sent to crawl on the ground (Gen. 3:14).
-Second, metaphorical language surrounds the Serpent.
-His punishment of eating dust is likely metaphorical (Gen. 3:14).
-After all, snakes eat mice—not dust.
-This is most likely language used for being defeated by God.
-Similarly, the psalmist writes that the enemies of the king will “lick the dust” (Ps.
+First, metaphorical language surrounds the Serpent.
+Snakes eat mice—not dust (Gen. 3:14).
+This is most likely language used for being defeated by God because the psalmist writes that the enemies of the king will “lick the dust” (Ps.
 72:9).
-Moreover, this Serpent has “seed” (zeraʿ) or offspring that have hostility with Eve’s offspring (Gen. 3:15).
+Moreover, this Serpent has “seed” (zeraʿ) or descendants that are hostile to Eve’s descendants (Gen. 3:15).
 Surely, Satan’s “seed” are metaphorical.
+Second, God had already created “creeping things” that crawled on their bellies, and he called them “good” (Gen. 1:24-25).
+Yet this Serpent is punished by being sent to crawl on the ground (Gen. 3:14).
 Third, if a literal serpent started talking to Eve, we might imagine her running for her life, screaming, “What on Earth?!
 I just saw a talking snake!”
-Would Satan have taken the form of a snake, when he is such a beautiful being?
+Would Satan have taken the form of a snake, or would he appear as a beautiful being?
 (2 Cor.
 11:14; Ezek.
-28:13-15) Thus Walter Kaiser writes, “The designation ‘the serpent’ is probably a title, not the particular shape he assumed or the instrument he borrowed to manifest himself to the original pair.”[6]
+28:13-15) Thus Walter Kaiser writes, “The designation ‘the serpent’ is probably a title, not the particular shape he assumed or the instrument he borrowed to manifest himself to the original pair.”[8]
 In this view, while the events of Genesis 3 are historical, it is possible that there is some symbolism in the text that describes this Serpent.

 What do we learn about Satan?